open-gpdb/gpdb/gpdb-doc/markdown/best_practices/bloat.html.md

 The `VACUUM` command adds expired rows to the free space map so that the space can be reused.
 When `VACUUM` is run regularly on a table that is frequently updated, the space occupied by the expired rows can be promptly reused, preventing the table file from growing larger.
 It is also important to run `VACUUM` before the free space map is filled.
 For heavily updated tables, you may need to run `VACUUM` at least once a day to prevent the table from becoming bloated.

-**Warning:** When a table is significantly bloated, it is better to run `VACUUM` before running `ANALYZE`.
+> **Caution** When a table is significantly bloated, it is better to run `VACUUM` before running `ANALYZE`.
 Analyzing a severely bloated table can generate poor statistics if the sample contains empty pages, so it is good practice to vacuum a bloated table before analyzing it.

 When a table accumulates significant bloat, running the `VACUUM` command is insufficient.
 For small tables, running `VACUUM FULL <table_name>` can reclaim space used by rows that overflowed the free space map and reduce the size of the table file.
 However, a `VACUUM FULL` statement is an expensive operation that requires an `ACCESS EXCLUSIVE` lock and may take an exceptionally long and unpredictable amount of time to finish for large tables.
 You should run `VACUUM FULL` on tables during a time when users and applications do not require access to the tables being vacuumed, such as during a time of low activity, or during a maintenance window.